Thomas Ledlie Birch: Birch's Saintfield Resolutions

 Birch convened the Saintfield Society of United Irishmen and on Christmas Eve 1792 moved their first resolutions.Resolved, that we will steadily pursue every reasonable, legal and constitutional means in our power, to obtain a more equal representation of the people in Parliament and a shorter period of parliamentary delegationResolved that a radical reform can never be affected, but by extending the right of suffrage to all sects and denominations of Irishmen.Resolved, that we look upon our brethren Roman Catholics as men deprived of their just rights--that we highly approve of their present mode of proceeding and sincerely and heartily wish them success.

-An almost identical resolution was carried by Birch's church congregation, but with the anticipation that they would opposed by the landowner-led yeomanry and loyalist vigilantes.
+An almost identical resolution was carried by Birch's church congregation, but with the anticipation that they would be opposed by the landowner-led yeomanry and loyalist vigilantes.
 The Belfast News Letter (4 January 1793) reported that the congregation unanimously applauded a proposal that "for the defence of their families and properties" a further 500 of their number "be added to the National Guards [the Volunteers] of Ireland".

 Birch's visions from the pulpit were often millenarian: he spoke of the approaching "overthrow of the Beast", the "Battle of Armaggedon" that would be the "prelude to a peaceful reign of 1,000 years."
-At the same time Birch asked his asked his congregants to consider that "we live in a very advanced and enlightened period of the world, when ignorance and superstition are falling like lightening from heaven" and that, as a minster, he had a duty to bear witness against the corruptions of government.
+At the same time Birch asked his congregants to consider that "we live in a very advanced and enlightened period of the world, when ignorance and superstition are falling like lightening from heaven" and that, as a minister, he had a duty to bear witness against the corruptions of government.

 Birch told Wolfe Tone that his congregation were completely converted to his views; and that they had celebrated French victories over the Austrian and Prussian armies.
 Now, however, that the government was rendering both the Volunteer and United Irish movements illegal, they were "dissatisfied" with his comparative moderation.

 The conversion to Birch's political gospel, however, was not complete.
 Some of his congregation withdrew, joining the "Seceders" or Reformed Presbyterians.
 While refusing to bow their knee "to any king but Jesus" they were, at least in north Down, hostile to his overt republicanism.